Two-Class Neural Network

 For The momentum, specify a weight to apply during learning to nodes from previous iterations

 Select the Shuffle examples option to shuffle cases between iterations.
-If you deselect this option, cases are processed in exactly the same order each time you run the pipeline.
+If you deselect this option, cases are processed in exactly the same order each time you run the experiment.

 For Random number seed, type a value to use as the seed.

-Specifying a seed value is useful when you want to ensure repeatability across runs of the same pipeline.
-Otherwise, a system clock value is used as the seed, which can cause slightly different results each time you run the pipeline.
+Specifying a seed value is useful when you want to ensure repeatability across runs of the same experiment.
+Otherwise, a system clock value is used as the seed, which can cause slightly different results each time you run the experiment.

-Add a labeled dataset to the pipeline, and train the model:
+Add a tagged dataset to the experiment, and connect one of the training modules.

 After training is complete: